- CrashPlan PROe

 We strongly recommend that you perform the upgrade in a test Code42 environment before upgrading your production Code42 environment.

 Before upgrading, all store points in your Code42 environment must be online and visible to the Code42 server on which they reside.
-If any store points are not connected, the Code42 server will not start after the upgrade, and you must contact our Customer Champions for Code42 for Enterprise support or CrashPlan PRO support to proceed.
+If any store points are not connected, the Code42 server will not start after the upgrade, and you must contact our Customer Champions for Code42 for Enterprise support or CrashPlan for Small Business support to proceed.

 Step 1: Download upgrade and installation files